Samana, Dominican Republic: The Secret Pearl Of The Caribbean

 Los Haitises: Unbelievable Rock Formations, Biological Diversity, And Marvellous Art

 On the other side of the Samaná Bay, opposite of Santa Bárbara de Samaná, the lush mangroves, the rocky islands, the caves, and the tropical forests are declared a national park.

-Ferries and boats will take you there for a day of exploration.
+Ferries and boats will take you to Los Haitises National Park for a day of exploration.